MustafaMalik220/CIS_1051_Final_Project/Proposal.md

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

 Show how much money can be saved by letting the program make a payment plan (instead of paying off one student loan then moving on to the next).
 Display graphs for each loan.
+Create a view for every loan that includes a pie chart showing the principal and interest.

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?